danielhrisca/asammdf/README.md

 * numpy : the heart that makes all tick
 * numexpr : for algebraic and rational channel conversions
 * matplotlib : for Signal plotting
+* wheel : for installation in virtual environments

 optional dependencies needed for exports